stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 |---|---|---|
 | OpenShift pipelines | 100 m  | 200 MiB  |

-Specifications for pipeline nodes are as follows :
+Minimum required specifications for pipeline nodes are as follows :

 | vCPU | Memory |
 |---|---|